Gloyns/gloynscom/_works/seek.md

 ---
-title: From 0 to 1+ Million Monthly Clicks For SEEK
+title: From 0 to 1+ Million Monthly Clicks to SEEK’s Career Advice
-description: Discover how SEEK grew from zero to 1M organic clicks with a data-driven SEO strategy, user-centric design, and impactful career advice content.
+description: How I worked with SEEK to deliver over 1 million monthly organic clicks to its career advice section using data-driven SEO, user-focused design, and truly helpful content.
-category: Enterprise SEO
+services: Programmatic SEO, Content Strategy, Enterprise SEO
+industry: Jobs & Education
 client: SEEK
-country: APAC
+region: APAC
 date: 2024-11-22 08:01:35 +0300
 role: SEO Consultant
 image: '/images/seekret.jpg'
 image_caption: 'Credits: UM (Media Agency), TBWA (Creative Agency)'
 ---

->SEEK is one of Australia’s leading platforms in the jobs and employment industry, headquartered in Melbourne.
-Known for connecting millions of job seekers with employers.
-Beyond job listings, SEEK identified an opportunity to deepen its relationship with users by providing career advice and insights that help people make informed decisions about their future.
+SEEK is a Australia's leading employment marketplace, headquartered in Melbourne.
+Beyond job listings, SEEK identified an opportunity to deepen its relationship with users by providing career advice and insights to help people make informed decisions about their future.

 ## The Challenge